How deep convolutional neural networks lose spatial information with training: Simple scale-detection tasks capture real-data observations

 \paragraph{Definition of scale-detection tasks.} Consider input images $x$ consisting of two active pixels on an empty background. \begin{itemize} \item[\textbf{Task 1:}] Inputs are classified by comparing the euclidean distance $d$ between the two active pixels and some \emph{characteristic scale} $\xi$, as in~\autoref{fig:2pixels_illustration}, left.
-Namely, the label is $y\,{=}\,\sign{\left(\xi-d\right)}$. \end{itemize} Notice that a small diffeomorphism of such images corresponds to a small displacement of the active pixels.
-By introducing a gap $g$ such that $d \in [\xi - \sfrac{g}{2}, \xi + \sfrac{g}{2}]$, task 1 becomes invariant to displacements of size smaller than $g$.
-Therefore, we expect that a neural network trained on task 1 will lose any information on the exact location of the active pixels within the image, thus becoming insensitive to diffeomorphisms.
-Spatial pooling is the most direct mean to achieve such insensitivity.
-In fact, pooling at the scale $\xi$ is equivalent to replacing each pixel with the integral of the image over a patch of size $\xi$.
-The result of the integration depends on whether none, one or both the active pixels lie within the pooling window, thus it is still informative of the task. \begin{itemize} \item[\textbf{Task 2:}] Inputs are partitioned into nonoverlapping patches of size $\xi$, as in~\autoref{fig:2pixels_illustration}, right.
+Namely, the label is $y\,{=}\,\sign{\left(\xi-d\right)}$. \end{itemize} Notice that a small diffeomorphism of such images corresponds to a small displacement of the active pixels. {Specifically, each of the active pixels is moved to either of its neighboring pixels or left in its original position with equal probability.\footnote{We fix the length of these displacements to 1 pixel because\textit{ (i)} is the smallest value that prevents the use of pixel interpolation, which would make one active pixel an extended object \textit{(ii)} allows for the analysis of \autoref{sec:theory}.\looseness-3}} By introducing a gap $g$ such that $d \in [\xi - \sfrac{g}{2}, \xi + \sfrac{g}{2}]$, task 1 becomes invariant to displacements of size smaller than $g$.
+Therefore, we expect that a neural network trained on task 1 will lose any information on the exact location of the active pixels within the image, thus becoming insensitive to diffeomorphisms. {Intuitively}, spatial pooling up to the scale $\xi$ is the most direct mean to achieve such insensitivity.
+The result of the integration depends on whether none, one or both the active pixels lie within the pooling window, thus it is still informative of the task. {We will show empirically that this is indeed the solution reached by trained CNNs.} \begin{itemize} \item[\textbf{Task 2:}] Inputs are partitioned into nonoverlapping patches of size $\xi$, as in~\autoref{fig:2pixels_illustration}, right.
 The label $y$ is $+1$ if the active pixels fall within the same patch, $-1$ otherwise. \end{itemize} In task 2, the irrelevant information is the location of the pixels within each of the non-overlapping patches.
-The simplest mean to lose such information requires to couple spatial pooling with a stride of the size of the pooling window itself.
+The simplest means to lose such information requires to couple spatial pooling with a stride of the size of the pooling window itself.